jwatki8/Projects/README.md

 Maybe a longer ngram range for some of the text data would give us more specific features that could hold more significant and precise predictive power.
 Another step could be actually create a ‘cuisine type’ recipe attribute for all of the recipes.
 This could get us a step closer to more concisely categorizing our recipes as well as give us another attribute to use as a predictive feature for our user satisfaction variable.
 I believe that categorizing the recipes by cuisine type would be the most productive next step.

+Overall it looks like there is more work that needs to be done to use if we want to make use of our recipe attributes for predicting user interactions.
+Although this first pass hasn’t shown a significant relationship between the features and user engagement, I think it is worth pursuing further.